dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

     The string value of the subject is a free formed JSON string with no constrained syntax.

-### Redacted Object
+### redacted

-A redacted vCon SHOULD provide a reference to the unredacted vCon instance version of itself.
+A redacted vCon SHOULD provide a reference to the unredacted or prior, less redacted, vCon instance version of itself.
 The purpose of the Redacted Object is to provide the reference to the unredacted or less redacted version of the vCon from which this vCon was derived.
 For privacy reasons, it may be necessary to redact a vCon to construct another vCon without the PII.
 This allows the non-PII portion of the vCon to still be analysed or used in a broader scope.
-The Redacted Object SHOULD contain the uuid parameter or alteratively MAY include the vCon inline via the body and encoding parameters or alteratively the url, alg key, and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).
+The Redacted Object SHOULD contain the uuid parameter or alteratively MAY include the vCon inline via the body and encoding parameters or alteratively the url, alg and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).
 If the unredacted vCon is included in the body, the unredacted vCon MUST be in the encrypted form.
 If a reference to the unredacted vCon is provided in the url parameter, the access to that URL MUST be restricted to only those who should be allowed to see the identity or PII for the redacted vCon.

-TODO: Need to define method(s) for redaction??
-No, redaction of text, audio and video can be done with existing post processing of media.
-Method of redaction is out of scope of this document.
-In scope: how to reference or handle redactions.
+The method(s) for redaction of text, audio and video can be done with existing post processing of media.
+The method of redaction is out of scope of this document.
+The assurance of the accurace of the redaction is made by the entity that creates the redaction which SHOULD signe the redacted version of the vCon.

 TODO: Do we need different levels of redaction?
 If so, we need lables for the levels of redaction.

+* redacted: "Redacted Object" (optional, mutually excliusive with appended and group parameters)

+A Redacted Object contains the following parameters:

 * uuid: "String" (optional if inline or external reference provided)

     The value contains the [uuid string value](#uuid) of the unredacted/original vCon instance version.

-or as defined in [Inline Files](#inline-files) body and encoding MAY be included:
+Alternatively, as defined in [Inline Files](#inline-files) body and encoding MAY be included:

 * body: "String"
 * encoding: "String"

-or as defined in [Externally Referenced Files](#externally-referenced-files) url, alg, key and signature MAY be included:
+Alterativelly, as defined in [Externally Referenced Files](#externally-referenced-files) url, alg and signature MAY be included:

 * url: "String"
 * alg: "String"
-* key: "String"
 * signature: "String"

-### Appended Object
+### appended

 A signed or encrypted vCon cannot be modified without invalidating it.
 In these cases, to allow for adding of additional information a new vCon instance version MUST be created.
 The prior vCon instance version is referenced by the Appended Object.
 Then the appended information is added to the new vCon instance version (i.e. top level vCon object).

-The prior vCon instance version SHOULD be referenced via the uuid of the prior vCon instance version, or alteratively MAY include the body and encoding parameters or alteratively the url, alg, key and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).
+The prior vCon instance version SHOULD be referenced via the uuid of the prior vCon instance version, or alteratively MAY include the body and encoding parameters or alteratively the url, alg and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).

+* appended: "Appended Object" (optional, mutually exclusive with redacted and group parameters)

+The Appended Object contains the following parameters:

 * uuid: "String" (optional if inline or external reference provided)

     The value contains the [uuid string value](#uuid) of the unredacted/original vCon instance version.

-or as defined in [Inline Files](#inline-files) body and encoding MAY be included:
+Alteratively, as defined in [Inline Files](#inline-files) body and encoding MAY be included:

 * body: "String"
 * encoding: "String"

-or as defined in [Externally Referenced Files](#externally-referenced-files) url, alg, key and signature MAY be included:
+Alteratively, as defined in [Externally Referenced Files](#externally-referenced-files) url, alg and signature MAY be included:

 * url: "String"
 * alg: "String"
-* key: "String"
 * signature: "String"

 ### group Objects Array